pokipoi/rename-torrent-from-hash/README.md

 If your torrent client (like qBittorrent) renamed your torrent's filename to its hash and you want to rename it back to torrent's name, this Python 3 script will help you do that.

+## optimization
+make sure you have python installed. put torrent file in input folder,and execution "run.py".Processed files will show in the"output"folder. if miss requirements,just run Request Dependency.py(test yet)

 ## Dependency

 * [torrentool](https://github.com/idlesign/torrentool)